Chatham University

 Chatham University is a private university in Pittsburgh, Pennsylvania, United States.
 Originally founded as a women's college, it began enrolling men in undergraduate programs in 2015.
-It enrolls about 2,110 students, including 1,002 undergraduate students and 1,108 graduate students.
+In 2024-2025, Chatham University enrolled approximately 2,300 students, including 1,551 total (full-time and part-time) undergraduate students and 769 total (full-time and part-time) graduate students, with a larger student body expected for 2026-2027.

-The university grants certificates and degrees including bachelor, master, first-professional, and doctorate degrees in the School of Arts, Science & Business, the School of Health Sciences, and the Falk School of Sustainability & Environment.
+Chatham University grants certificates and degrees including bachelor, master, professional, and doctorate degrees in the School of Health Sciences, the Falk School of Sustainability & Environment, and the School of Arts, Science & Business.